Anupamchap/EzeMemoryGame/README.md

 # EzeMemoryGame
-Card game to test memory built using react-native javascript
+Card game to test your memory built using react-native javascript